Ked57/NIOD-core/README.md

 ## Introduction

-NIOD is a npm package that let's you connect to DCS World using a socket.
-Then you can use some of the functions at your disposal to spawn groups.
-We're still in the early phase of this package so there aren't many functions implemented yet but it will grow !
+NIOD is a npm package that lets you connect to DCS World using a socket.
+Once connected, it offers a variety of functionalities :

+- Events: You can listen to events from DCS World
+- Functions: You can call functions from the DCS Mission Scripting API

 ## How does this work ?

+A socket is created in the mission scripting environment, NIOD connects to it and sends / receives commands discribing events and functions.

 The nodejs server stores callbacks linked to a callback id, this id is passed to the lua server which pass it back with the returned data.
-The dispatcher will then execute the right stored callback
+The dispatcher will then execute the right stored callback.

 Here's a basic example